By Elizabeth Ratzloff

 Behavior

 Aardvarks are solitary, except when accompanied by young, and are very shy.
 Where aardvarks are most common, large and well-established burrows may be used by two or three animals.
 Aardvarks are rarely seen, rather their presence is indicated by their tracks, burrows, and scratch marks left by their powerful claws.
 Aardvarks forage at night, covering distances of 2 to 5 km each night.
 Before foraging, aardvarks leave their den in a ritualistic way.
 They first stop at the den opening to look for enemies, then run out, jump repeatedly, look around, and jump around more, before finally trotting off to forage.
-(Kingdon, 1997; Knöthig, 2005; Mutlow and Mutlow, 2008; Taylor and Skinner, 2003; Taylor, Lindsey, and Skinner, 2002)
+(Kingdon, 1997; Knöthig, 2005; Mutlow and Mutlow, 2008; Taylor and Skinner, 2003; Taylor, et al., 2002)

 Home Range